Laplace-Beltrami Operator for Gaussian Splatting

 \section{Introduction}

 3D Gaussian Splatting (3DGS)~\cite{kerbl3Dgaussians} has recently revolutionized 3D scene representations.
-By representing complex scenes as a set of 3D Gaussians, it achieves photorealistic results for novel view synthesis while allowing much more efficient training and real-time rendering compared to NeRF based approaches~\cite{barron2022mip}.
-Even though it was originally proposed for rendering applications, it is now also popular as a general 3D representation~\cite{Huang2DGS2024,GaoMeshGaussian2024}.
-However, due to its initial focus on rendering, most 3DGS methods do not lead to an accurate surface representation.
-To overcome this, a series of work has been produced with a focus on surface reconstruction instead~\cite{Huang2DGS2024,chen2023neusgneuralimplicitsurface}.
-One possibility is to pull the 3D Gaussians to the suspected surface and then reconstruct a mesh via Poisson reconstruction~\cite{guedon2023sugar,kazhdan2006poisson}.
-Another approach was suggested in~\cite{Huang2DGS2024} by restricting the Gaussians to be 2D which leads to more accurate surface mappings (as the surface of a 3D object is a 2D manifold).
+By representing complex scenes as a set of 3D Gaussians, it achieves photorealistic results for novel view synthesis while allowing much more efficient training and real-time rendering compared to NeRF-based approaches~\cite{barron2022mip}.
+Even though it was originally proposed for rendering applications, it is now also popular as a general-purpose 3D representation~\cite{Huang2DGS2024,GaoMeshGaussian2024}.
+Despite its success in rendering, most 3DGS methods face fundamental challenges when applied to geometry processing tasks.
+3DGS optimization is usually about visual fidelity but fails to produce geometrically accurate surfaces, leading to recent work focusing on surface reconstruction instead~\cite{Huang2DGS2024,chen2023neusgneuralimplicitsurface}.
+There are two main strategies in this direction: methods that pull the 3D Gaussians to the suspected surface and then reconstruct a mesh via Poisson reconstruction~\cite{guedon2023sugar,kazhdan2006poisson} or TSDF~\cite{chen2024pgsr} for regularization, and dimensionality-constraint approaches that restrict the Gaussians to be 2-dimensional which captures the 2-manifold structure of 3D objects~\cite{Huang2DGS2024} .